fmlorg/netbsd-modular-userland/doc/en/README.md

-# NetBSD modular userland *ident based comparison*
+# NetBSD modular userland distribution service

 **old REMADE.md is moved to here, but not yet updated, sorry.**

+There are a few memo/idea on NetBSD modular userland *ident based comparison*.

 ## CAUTION